GodwinAN/Project3_databricks_AutoML/README.md

 ## Cloud-based Big Data Systems Project

-- Use a major Big Data system to perform a Data Engineering related task
+- We shall use a Big data system to build a data pipe line
+- Ingest data into databricks
+- Transform, visualise, train and test model
+- Save model
+- Pull model
+- Create a docker container and containerise the model
+- In AWS create a container registry to host image
+- Deploy model using ECS
+- Deploy model using App runner

-- Example systems could be: (AWS Athena, AWS Spark/EMR, AWS Sagemaker, Databricks, Snowflake)
+- Other example related systems include: (AWS Athena, AWS Spark/EMR, AWS Sagemaker, Snowflake)